emailage/feature-management-sandbox/readme.md

 This repository illustrates how to use:

 * [Feature Management](https://www.nuget.org/packages/Microsoft.FeatureManagement)
-* with a custom feature flags provider, samples include Redis and AWS App Config.
+* with a custom feature flags provider, samples include Redis, AWS App Config and AWS SSM Parameter Store.
 * that also automatically refreshes itself

 ## build & run